SpecialOperations/Dark-Mode-for-Google-Calendar/README.md

 # Dark-Mode-for-Google-Calendar
 Injects Javascript into Google Calendar website to load custom CSS rules.
+Uses true blacks for pure OLED goodness.

 **How to install:**